coffeeaddict/kindergarten/README.md

 # define a module (perimeter) for the child to play in
 class MyPlayModule < Kindergarten::Perimeter
+  # every module must have a purpose, it is it's namespace
+  purpose :playing

   # use can-can rules to govern the perimeter
   govern do
     can :watch, Television